Spandan2001/Google-IT-Automation-Course/README.md

 # Google-IT-Automation-Course
-A repository required for the course
+Arepository required for the course
+I am editing the README file.
+Adding some more details about the project description.